lingeorge88/SQL_EmployeeTracker/README.md

 ## Usage
 💻   👨‍🔧  👩‍🔧

-1. Open Mysql with the following command:
+1. Open Mysql with CLI inside the 'db' folder with the following command:

 `mysql -u root -p`